 The con in this, could be the investor learns too late after budget season of the true CAPEX (capital costs).
 Consequently, it further delays projects.
 But, that is not all bad, as many times, the original CAPEX outlay is wrong anyhow.
 This is true, even with a good conceptual solution architecture due to the notes above.

 Does This Mean Architecture Should Not Be Done At The Enterprise Any More?

-Dont we wish that could be true.
+We really do wish that could be true.
 That the tech developed in one group would integrate naturally with another.
 The data would perfectly interface.
-The security worked seamlessly.
-The protocols were hidden.
-Redunandancies and sunsets were robotically self-realized.
-OK, the last was too much tongue in cheek.
-But, no, systems must interface and be interoperable, accessible, and all the other architecture “ility” words.
+The security has worked seamlessly.
+It hid protocols.
+Redundancies and sunsets self-realized themselves robotically.
+But, no, systems must interface and be interoperable, accessible, and all the architecture “ility” words.

-So EA policy was constructed made for internal systems and local data centers.
-Now we are in utility hardware running software for the untrained user or trained user with very little time alotted.
-This is just a natural program as noted in IT Footprint Progression in the Federal Government… and the role of Architecture
+EA policy constructed itself for internal systems and local data centers.
+Now we are in an era of utility hardware running software for the untrained or trained user with very little time allotted.
+This is a natural program as noted in our blog: IT Footprint Progression in the Federal Government… and the role of Architecture

-All that being said, losing architecture is a reality in the planning.
+That being said, losing architecture is a reality in planning.
 Disruptions are moving too fast.
-The best way we have found is making sure the agile development efforts are build on solids plans (per the above) and make sure the architecture principles, component selection is guided by an excellent architecture runway – either via governance or an enterprise agile framework.
+Ensuring agile development efforts were built on solid plans (per the above) was the best method found.
+Also, architecture principles, and component selection require an excellent architecture runway as a guide.
+Do this either via governance or an enterprise agile framework.